jbjorge/diffx/react/README.md

 * `namespace` - the namespace (string) to destroy

 _Any watchers of the destroyed state will **not** be automatically unwatched_.

-## Typescript

-Diffx is written in typescript and leans on typescript's type inference to avoid interface boilerplate.

 ## Credits and thanks